selfint/rust-ml/README.md

 # Rust-ML

-A simple but usable complete machine learning library with written in Rust.
+A simple machine learning library written in Rust, for supervised, unsupervised and reinforcement learning.

 ## Contents

-- **Neuron**: A simple network library.
+- **Neuron**: A simple neural network library.
 - **RL**: Implementations of RL algorithms and training environments.

 ## Neuron

 CPU based neural network library implemented using [ndarray](https://github.com/rust-ndarray/ndarray).

 It won't outperform Tensorflow but it should still be very fast.

 ## RL